Best Checked Luggage for Travelers in 2024 reviewed

 Typically, airlines allow 50 pounds without you having to pay an extra fee.

-Zippers: The Zippers are probably the most important aspect of any travel luggage.
+Zippers: The zippers are probably the most important aspect of any travel suitcase.
 A lot can go wrong when the zipper fails.
-This is an area which we looked at very closely, as it can leave you feeling embarrassed and even helpless at the airport.
-Look for chain zippers that are made of metal these are highly durable and can handle the stress much better.
+This is an area which we looked at very closely, since it can leave you feeling embarrassed and even helpless at the airport.
+Look for chain zippers that are made of metal; these are highly durable and can handle the stress much better.
 YKK is a fairly popular brand that is known for its quality.

-Handles: Luggage that has the handle retract inside it reduces packing room but is a lot more durable than options that have the handle outside.
-We looked for whether handles were sturdy and were able to retract smoothly.
-Handle height is also something taller folks should consider especially if you have a 25 incher.
+Handles: Luggage with the handle retract inside has less packing room, but is substantially more durable than options that have the handle outside.
+We looked for handles that were sturdy and able to retract smoothly.
+Handle height is also something taller folks should consider, especially if you have a 25-incher.
 Most handles are telescopic and many that we have chosen can lock in at different heights.

-Warranty: If you travel frequently then we highly recommend you get one that has a lifetime warranty.
-Brands like Briggs & Riley, TravelPro (on higher end models) & others, offer a lifetime warranty.
-This covers damage caused by airlines (in most cases) and is a very handy trait to have on an item that is prone to rough use.
-There are many others that offer limited warranties, it is important that you check what exactly those warranties cover before you buy.
-The upside with limited warranty suitcases is that they are cheaper but the downside is they can be a lot more expensive to fix.
+Warranty: If you travel frequently, we highly recommend you get a suitcase with a lifetime warranty.
+Brands like Briggs & Riley, TravelPro (on higher end models), and others offer a lifetime warranty.
+This covers most damage caused by airlines and is very handy to have on an item that is prone to rough use.
+There are many others that offer limited warranties; it is important that you check what exactly those warranties cover before you buy.
+The upside with limited warranty suitcases is that they are cheaper, but the downside is that they can be a lot more expensive to fix.